-- "Hey Siri, what's the song that goes..." - you can now search for song by lyrics.
-You can do this in Apple Music by typing in the lyrics, but surely it's more fun to badly sing half-remembered lyrics at a smart speaker?
+- "Hey Siri, what's the song that goes..." – you can search for song by lyrics.
+You can do this in Apple Music by typing in the lyrics, but surely it's more fun to sing half-remembered lyrics at a smart speaker badly?
 No?
 Just us, then.

 11. Control HomePod from the Control Center

 Want to know what's playing on the HomePod or change volume without asking Siri all the time?
 Apple Music on your iPhone won't automatically show you what's playing on the HomePod, but you can make it work once set up.
 Firstly, make sure the 'Include in Favourites' option is turned on in the Details section of Home app, so you'll be able to access the HomePod through your iPhone's Control Center.

 Whenever you want to check HomePod's music on your iPhone, first make sure your phone is connected to the same wi-fi as the HomePod, then pull up Control Center, long-press the Music controls and you'll find two bubbles pop up: top one for your iPhone's Apple Music, the bottom one for HomePod.

 Tap the HomePod bubble to see what's playing, and to change volume and skip tracks manually.